lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 else: 3 bytes uncompressed size (big endian)
 ```

+#### Notes

+1- 0xFB likely stands for Frank Barchard.

+2- In older headers, the uncompressed size is stored in a 3 bytes integer.
+The compression algorithm is pretty old so it's likely that they assumed that 3 bytes is enough for storing the uncompressed size.

+3- The uncompressed size is stored in big endian even in games that natively use little endian.
+It's possible that the algorithm's standard specifies that it should be like this.

+4- I have not seen the 0b00000001 flag in any game files.
+It's likely never or rarely used.
+However, reverse engineering efforts did show that the algorithm supports this flag.
-If flag 0b01000000 is set, then the maximum offset is limited to a specific value, exceeding this value might cause the game to crash.

-The flag is usually ignored in modder made implementations of the algorithm.
-As it doesn't affect decompression, and when compressing a file it's just left unset.
+5- If flag 0b01000000 is set, then the maximum offset is limited to a specific value, exceeding this value might cause the game to crash.
+This flag is usually ignored in modder made implementations of the algorithm as it doesn't affect decompression, and when compressing a file it's just left unset.

 ## Compression